bagus1/cccux/README.md

 ## Features

+CCCUX eliminates the complexity of traditional authorization solutions by providing:

 - **One-Line Controller Setup**: Just add `load_and_authorize_resource` to any controller
 - **No Model Code Required**: Models need no special concerns or methods
 - **UI-Driven Configuration**: Set up complex ownership patterns through the web interface